-Portal for ArcGIS is a component of ArcGIS Enterprise that allows you to share maps, scenes, apps, and other geographic information with other people in your organization.
+Portal for ArcGIS allows you to share maps, applications, and other geographic information with other people in your organization.
 The content that you share is delivered through a website.
-The portal administrator can customize the website to fit your organization's look and feel.
+You can customize the website to fit your organization's look and feel.

 Portal for ArcGIS brings together all the geographic information in your ArcGIS platform and shares it throughout your organization.
 For example, with Portal for ArcGIS you can:

-- Share map and layer packages to use in ArcGIS Desktop
+- Share map and layer packages to use in ArcGIS for Desktop

-To view an example of how Portal for ArcGIS can be used, see An example of using Portal for ArcGIS in your organization.
+To view an example of how Portal for ArcGIS is leveraged in a typical organization, see An example of using Portal for ArcGIS in your organization.

 What do I get with Portal for ArcGIS?

 Portal for ArcGIS website—A website where people in your organization search, use, and share content.

 Web AppBuilder for ArcGIS—The website includes an embedded interactive app for designing and building web applications from your web maps.
 Applications you create with Web AppBuilder require no programming knowledge and are HTML-based, meaning they work on desktop browsers, tablets, and smartphones without needing a plugin.
 Web AppBuilder comes with a variety of themes you can customize and widgets that allow you to deliver advanced functionality such as high-quality printing, geoprocessing, editing, and search.
 To learn more, see About Web AppBuilder for ArcGIS.

 Activity Dashboard for ArcGIS—The website includes an embedded app that reports various usage statistics for items, users, and groups.
 Administrators can use this information to monitor reports, information, and metrics detailing activities in the organization.
 To learn more, see About usage reports.